-DONOR HARVESTING – FOLLICULAR UNIT EXTRACTING (FUE)
+DONOR HARVESTING – FOLLICULAR UNIT EXTRACTION (FUE)

 Follicular Unit Extraction (FUE) is a method of extracting or removing the donor hair for hair transplantation.
 Small, circular punches are used to make a round incision in the skin around the follicular unit, separating it from the surrounding tissue.
 The follicular unit graft is then extracted or harvested from the scalp, leaving a small opening, which quickly heals.